ikojun00/TOP/to-do-list/README.md

 # To Do List

-This is a simple to-do list application created as part of The Odin Project curriculum.
+This is a simple to do list application created as part of The Odin Project curriculum.
 It allows users to create, manage, and organize their tasks in a convenient way.

 ![To Do List screenshot](dist/JPEG/to-do-list.jpeg)